shiv19/nativescript-angular-cli/README.md

 NativeScript CLI command extensions to add some of the Angular CLI commands.

 ## Installation
-Just execute `tns extension install https://github.com/sebawita/nativescript-angular-cli/tarball/master`
+Just execute `tns extension install nativescript-angular-cli`

 The package will be installed to:
 * `~/.local/share/.nativescript-cli/extensions/` on macOS and Linux